 The last item that needs to be calculated is the discount rate for business consumers.
 DOE also estimated values for this, based on a different approach than they had used for residential consumers.
 They used the Capital Asset Pricing Model, a widely used approach in financial economics, to calculate the cost of equity for a large sample of commercial and industrial companies.
 Using the same data base from which the companies were drawn, they extracted estimates of cost of debt, debt/equity ratios and factors relevant to the calculation.
-Using an estimate of long-term Treasury rates of 5.5 percent (almost identical to the Global Insight forecast used here, 5.6 percent) and an inflation forecast of 2.3 percent (higher than that used here, 2.0 percent) they derive real industrial and commercial discount rates of 7.5 and 7.3 percent, respectively.
+Using an estimate of long-term Treasury rates of 5.5 percent (higher than the Global Insight forecast used here, 5.03 percent) and an inflation forecast of 2.3 percent (higher than that used here, 1.65 percent) they derive real industrial and commercial discount rates of 7.5 and 7.3 percent, respectively.
 (More details are available in Section 8.2.7.2 of the DOE paper cited in Footnote 4.)

 In order to make the result somewhat more comparable to the calculations in this paper, the values can be recalculated using the Global Insight forecast of inflation, which has the effect of implying higher real interest rates.
-That calculation would yield industrial and commercial real discount rates of 7.8 and 7.6 percent respectively.
-The DOE report is internally inconsistent as to whether the debt cost that is weighted into the weighted average cost of capital is adjusted for tax deductibility or not.
-Because of the relatively lower debt ratio (27 percent vs. approximately 50 percent for typical IOUs), this ambiguity has a relatively smaller effect than it would for an IOU.
-This uncertainty is assumed to be covered by the use of the range of values displayed in Table 3 below.
+That calculation would yield industrial and commercial real discount rates of 7.7 and 7.5 percent respectively.